codificat/top500/README.md

-# Top 500 list web scraping
+# TOP500 list web scraping

 This is a project to do web scraping of the
-[Top 500 list](https://www.top500.org/), which is a list of the fastest supercomputers in the world.
+[TOP500 list](https://www.top500.org/), which is a list of the 500 most powerful commercially available computers in the world.

 The goal of this project is to extract the details of the computers from the lists presented in the web site as HTML tables and store them in CSV format for